How to make greeting cards in Photoshop | the ultimate guide, free smart templates included

 Portrait side-fold – tall, traditional “book” card.

-On each folded mockup, you can label the panels (front, back, inside message, inside panel) and mark which way is “up.”
+Take blank paper and fold into quarters for each style of card.
+Write on each panel (front, back, inside message, inside panel) and mark which way is “up.”
 This physical mockup becomes your reference for how the digital layout should behave once it’s printed, trimmed, and folded.

 Building a Reusable Photoshop Template